Are you looking to know about the Classification of turbines?

 Steam turbines basically convert thermal energy in steam into mechanical energy and are further used to generate electricity.

-It was invented by Sir Charles persons in 1884.
+It was invented by Sir Charles Parsons in 1884.

 Flow Energy → Mechanical Energy

-The essential material used to generate steam in turbine are basically coal and nuclear fuel to further generate electricity in thermal power plants.
+The essential material used to generate steam in turbines is basically coal and nuclear fuel to further generate electricity in thermal power plants.